(105 ILCS 5/27A-10)

 having a population exceeding 500,000 and that is

-established on or after April 16, 2003 shall hold teaching certificates issued under
+established on or after April 16, 2003 shall hold teaching licenses issued under

 least 75% of the individuals employed in instructional positions by a